arnavgautam/TreeHacks2015/HOLs/HOL-NodejsAzureWebSitesVMs-OSX/HOL.md

 <a name="handsonlab" />
-# Windows Azure Websites and Virtual Machines for Node.js Applications (OS X) #
+# Microsoft Azure Websites and Virtual Machines for Node.js Applications (OS X) #

 ---

 <a name="Overview" />
 ## Overview ##

-A virtual machine in Windows Azure is a server in the cloud that you can control and manage.
-After you create a virtual machine in Windows Azure, you can start, stop, and delete it whenever you need to, and you can access the virtual machine just as you do with a server in your office.
+A virtual machine in Microsoft Azure is a server in the cloud that you can control and manage.
+After you create a virtual machine in Microsoft Azure, you can start, stop, and delete it whenever you need to, and you can access the virtual machine just as you do with a server in your office.
 In this lab, you will learn how to create a virtual machine running Linux and use it as a database server for a Node.js application.
-You will see how diverse technologies can run and interact in Windows Azure's cloud-based infrastructure.
+You will see how diverse technologies can run and interact in Microsoft Azure's cloud-based infrastructure.

-In this lab, you will first create a new virtual machine starting from a Linux image from the Windows Azure Management Portal.
+In this lab, you will first create a new virtual machine starting from a Linux image from the Microsoft Azure Management Portal.
 Then, you will install and configure a [MongoDB](http://www.mongodb.org/) server on the virtual machine that can be accessible from an Internet application.
-Once the server is configured, you will publish a [Node.js](http://nodejs.org/) application using Windows Azure Websites that connects to the database server running in the virtual machine.
+Once the server is configured, you will publish a [Node.js](http://nodejs.org/) application using Microsoft Azure Websites that connects to the database server running in the virtual machine.

 <a name="Objectives" />
 ### Objectives ###

 In this hands-on lab, you will learn how to:

-- Create a Linux virtual machine running on Windows Azure
+- Create a Linux virtual machine running on Microsoft Azure
-- Install and configure a MongoDB server in a Linux Virtual Machine running on Windows Azure
+- Install and configure a MongoDB server in a Linux Virtual Machine running on Microsoft Azure
 - Create a Node.js web application that connects to the MongoDB server running on the Linux virtual machine
-- Publish a Node.js web application using GIT to Windows Azure Websites
+- Publish a Node.js web application using GIT to Microsoft Azure Websites

 <a name="Prerequisites" />
 ### Prerequisites ###